-- Amanda Cardin, Goedert Center for Early Childhood Education - 1.
-Further analysis and modeling within state agencies to better estimate the costs of implementation within Illinois' mixed delivery system of ECE services and track the impact of any changes on different parts of the workforce. - 2.
-Establish a Child Care Assistance Program reimbursement rate task force to identify CCAP reimbursement rates that are sufficient to allow settings to keep their doors open while complying with minimum wage shifts and adequately compensating educators.
-This work should be done within the context of the entire funding system, inclusive of Head Start and Early Head Start and the ECBG, to consider all funding sources that a program may receive, and should incorporate modeling of the cost of quality care currently underway through the state's Preschool Development Grant Birth to Five. - 3.
-Consider further expanding subsidy eligibility to support child care affordability for families paying child care tuition.
+- 1 Further analysis and modeling within state agencies to better estimate the costs of implementation within Illinois' mixed delivery system of ECE services and track the impact of any changes on different parts of the workforce.
+Specifically, further analysis is needed to estimate the costs associated with compensation changes to the Early Childhood Block Grant, as well as the impact within licensed family child care. - 2 Establish a Child Care Assistance Program reimbursement rate task force to identify CCAP reimbursement rates that are sufficient to allow settings to keep their doors open while complying with minimum wage shifts and adequately compensating educators.
+This work should be done within the context of the entire funding system, inclusive of Head Start and Early Head Start and the ECBG, to consider all funding sources that a program may receive, and should incorporate modeling of the cost of quality care currently underway through the state's Preschool Development Grant Birth to Five. - 3 Consider further expanding Child Care Assistance Program eligibility to support child care affordability for families paying child care tuition.